thepassle/webcomponents-from-zero-to-hero/README.md

 }
 ```

-In this case, any time the `my-attr` attribute is changed, the `attributeChangedCallback` will be ran.
+In this case, any time the `my-attr` attribute is changed, the `attributeChangedCallback` will run.
 We'll go more in-depth on this later this blog post.

 > ✨ _Hey!
 Listen!_
 >